gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         - Given `A1[java6, 'free']` and `B1[java6,debug]`, `B2[java7,release]`: select `B1` due to highest compatible `platform`
         - Given `A1[java6, 'free']` and `B1[java7,debug]`, `B2[java8,release]`: FAIL (no compatible) and list all available variants
         - Given `A1[java6, 'free']` and `B1[java6,debug]`, `B2[java6,release]`, `B3[java7,release]`: FAIL (multiple compatible) and list compatible variants (`B1`, `B2`)
-- Some coverage for open issues, below (to be decided)
-    - null dimension values
-    - common dimensions with different value types
+- Scenario: resolve 2 binary types that share a variant dimension name, but with a different return type.
+    - Binary `A {platform, buildType}` depends on Library `B {platform, buildType}` but type of `A#buildType` is `String` and `B#buildType` is `BuildType extends Named`: fail (no compatible) and display an error message indicating that the binary didn't have a compatible type for `buildType`.
+    - Binary `A {platform, buildType}` depends on Library `B {platform, buildType}` but type of `A#buildType` is `BuildType extends Named` and `B#buildType` is `DifferentBuildType extends Named`: fail (no compatible) and display an error message indicating that the binary didn't have a compatible type for `buildType`.
 ### Implementation
 - Extract variant metadata from `JarBinarySpec` instance: include `JavaPlatform` as well as any custom variants
     - Depending on the advancement of other stories, first step maybe using reflection, second step using `ModelSchema`
 - `DependentSourceSetResolveContext` contains variant metadata for jar being built
-- `LocalLibraryDependencyResolver` compares variant metadata from resolve context with variant metadata for candidate binaries
+- `LocalLibraryDependencyResolver` compares variant metadata from resolve context with variant metadata for candidate binariesi

-### Open Issues

-- How to resolve 2 binary types that share a variant dimension name, but with a different return type: e.g. both variants have `buildType` dimension, but
-    - One is typed as `String` the other is typed as `BuildType extends Named`
-    - One is typed as `BuildType extends Named` and the other is typed as `DifferentBuildType extends Named`

 ## Feature backlog